MaibornWolff/codecharta/DEV_START_GUIDE.md

 ## Editor Setup

-> It is a good idea to check, if there are any plugins version of ours tools available for your code editor.
+> It is a good idea to check, if there are any plugin versions of ours tools available for your code editor.
 Those plugins usually enable a
-> non-intrusive code linting on save, which can really help with code style, and avoids commits, solely focused on formatting.
+> non-intrusive code linting on save, which can really help with code style, and avoids commits,solely focused on formatting.

 ### IntelliJ Idea